Kodak T-MAX 400 B&W Film Profile/Review

 This tech page is for Kodak Professional TMAX 400 Film, or 400TMY, which is it’s film code.
 This is a continuous-tone panchromatic black-and-white negative film for general outdoor and indoor photography.
 It is available in 35mm roll, 120 roll, and 4×5 sheet form.
 This film features high speed (ISO 400/27° in most developers), very high sharpness, very fine grain, and very high resolving power.
 Kodak released a revision to this emulsion in the early-mid 2000s that reduced it’s development time and reduced the amount of grain it had.
 The newer version is commonly referred to as TMY2 by the film community, but Kodak’s documents still refer to it as TMY.
 Here on this page, we’ll refer to it as 400TMY.

 There are many ways to develop 400TMY.
 Following Kodak’s recommended development in their tech pub (F-4043, published Feb.
 2016) is a good place to start if you’ve not developed this film before.
-If you send your film in here to Simple Film Lab, we develop 400TMY with replenished Kodak XTOL with constant rotary agitation as standard practice.
-The standard development time is 6:00 at 75 degrees Fahrenheit.
+If you send your film in here to Simple Film Lab, we develop 400TMY with replenished Kodak XTOL with constant rotary agitation in a JOBO film processor as standard practice.
+The standard development time is 7:30 at 75 degrees Fahrenheit and nets a usable film speed of EI 320.
 We use a 1+4 water+vinegar stop bath between development and fixing.
-We fix all BW films in Kodak Fixer.

 There are many ways to meter and expose 400TMY.
-If sending 400TMY in to Simple Film Lab to process and scan, we recommend taking an incident light reading of the darkest part of the scene you want to retain details in and subtracting 2 stops of exposure from that reading.
-For example, if the darkest part of the scene that you want to retain detail in reads 1/125 shutter, f/4.0 at ISO 400, either set the shutter to 1/500 or close down the aperture to f/8.0, or a combination of the two to reduce the exposure by two stops.
+If sending 400TMY in to Simple Film Lab to process and scan, we recommend exposing 400TMY at an EI of 320.
+This is done by taking an incident light reading of the darkest part of the scene you want to retain details in and subtracting 2 stops of exposure from that reading.
+For example, if the darkest part of the scene that you want to retain detail in reads 1/125 shutter, f/4.0 at ISO 320, either set the shutter to 1/500 or close down the aperture to f/8.0, or a combination of the two to reduce the exposure by two stops.

 If you don’t have a light meter, then set your camera exposure compensation to +1 stop, and that will generally result in an acceptable exposure for most situations once scanned in and density corrected.